adjtomo/seisflows/docs/manual/manual.rst

 Overview
 ========

-SeisFlows is a Python adjoint tomography and full waveform inversion package designed to be flexible enough for use in scientific research and large scale regional, global, and exploration inversions.
+SeisFlows is a Python waveform inversion package designed to be flexible enough for use in both research and production.

-To provide this flexibility, users are offered choices in each of the following categories: workflow, system, solver, optimization, preprocessing, and postprocessing.
+To provide this flexibility, SeisFlows is very modular.
+Users are offered choices for each of the following basic modules: workflow, system, solver, optimization, preprocessing, and postprocessing.

-To illustrate how it works, consider an example from regional tomography.
-A typical regional setup involves a 3D Cartesian solver run on a PBS cluster.
-Under SeisFlows, if the study area expands, users can replace the 3D Cartesian solver with a 3D spherical solver.
-If a faster SLURM cluster comes online, users can substitute the PBS system interface for a SLURM system interface.
+Consider an example from earthquake tomography.
+Under SeisFlows, if the study area expands, users can replace a 3D regional solver with a 3D global solver by changing the 'solver' module.
+If a new computer allocation becomes available, users can migrate from, say, an old PBS cluster to a new SLURM cluster by changing the 'system' module.

-If desired functionality is missing from the main package, users can overload existing classes or contribute their own custom classes.
+If desired functionality is missing from the main package, users can overload existing modules or contribute their own custom modules.

 Installation
 ============